Ladder99/ladder99/docs/source/developing-adapters.rst

       shell/setup/compile ccs-pa

-Then copy the relevant data files into named volumes -
+Then copy the relevant data files into named volumes for Docker -

    .. code:: console

       shell/adapter/copy ccs-pa
       shell/agent/copy ccs-pa

-Then build the multiarchitecture Docker images - this will also push them to our Ladder99 Docker Hub.
-This can be done on another machine, as it can take a few hours if starting from scratch -
+Then build the multiarchitecture Docker image - this will also deploy it to our Ladder99 Docker Hub.

    .. code:: console

       shell/adapter/build
-      shell/agent/build

 Then start all the services with (where ``ccs-pa`` is the name of the setups folder, others correspond to docker-compose yamls in ``setups/ccs-pa/docker``) -